H.R. 227: Clergy Act

 What does H.R.
 227 do for clergy and Social Security?

-H.R.
-227 gives certain clergy and religious workers a one-time chance to revoke a past Social Security opt-out and rejoin coverage for future years.
+It gives certain clergy and religious workers a one-time chance to undo a past Social Security opt-out and rejoin coverage for future years.
+The opt-out used to be permanent; the bill cracks it open once.

-Who can opt back into Social Security under H.R.
+Who qualifies to opt back in under H.R.
 227?

-The bill covers duly ordained, commissioned, or licensed ministers, members of religious orders, and Christian Science practitioners with a qualifying existing exemption.
+Duly ordained, commissioned, or licensed ministers, members of religious orders, and Christian Science practitioners who already hold a qualifying exemption from Social Security taxes on their ministry earnings.

 When would Social Security coverage restart under H.R.
 227?